aholstenson/miio/docs/management.md

 1. The Mi Home device will create a wireless network, connect your computer to this network.
 Your device model will be included in the name such as: `zhimi-airpurifier-m1_miapdf91`.
 2. _Optional:_ Run `miio --discover` to make sure you can see your device.
 3. Configure the WiFi: `miio --configure --ssid ssid-of-network --passwd password-of-network`.
 See above for details about the flags.
-4. After the device has been configured you can copy the token of the device and use it where you need to.
+4. After the device has been configured the token is saved locally and made available to on your current machine.
+If you don't need the token locally you can also now copy the token and transfer it to where it is needed.
 5. Reconnect to your regular network.
 6. _Optional:_ Run `miio --discover` again to make sure the device actually connected to the network.